-- Once the shell is ready, spoon the Dulce de Leche and spread evenly.
+- Once the shell is ready, spoon the dulce de leche and spread evenly.

-- Place pie in the refrigerator to keep cool while you make the Whipped Cream.
+- Place pie in the refrigerator to keep cool while you make the whipped cream.

-- In a mixer, add the Whipping Cream, start off on low, then increase the speed to medium, whipping until soft peaks form.
+- In a mixer, add the whipping cream, start off on low, then increase the speed to medium, whipping until soft peaks form.

-- If you are using the sweetened Coffee to flavor the cream, fold in to swirl it into the cream.
+- If you are using the sweetened coffee to flavor the cream, fold in to swirl it into the cream.

-- Keep in fridge until ready to serve.
-Can keep for up to 2 days.
+- Keep in the fridge until ready to serve.

 If you prefer to sweeten your whipped cream, you can add in 2 Tbls Sugar along with the whipping cream, and whisk until soft peaks form.
-I do not add sugar, as I find that when blended with the Dulce de Leche, it is plenty sweet.
+I do not add sugar, as I find that when blended with the dulce de leche and sweetened coffee, it is plenty sweet.

 Stacey is a Southern girl with a taste for travel, thriving on the discovery of the world through food.
 After spending many years traveling and living overseas, she’s now back home in her beloved deep south enjoying life with her three little ones and loving the adventure.
 She’s a food stylist and food photographer, as well as, the creative behind Little Figgy Food, where she loves to inspire others to try new flavors and foodie techniques.